Simon-Busch/github-assistant/readme.md

 ```
 Replace myusername and mytoken with your GitHub username and personal access token, respectively.

+Then either run it locally with
+`cargo run`
+or install it from homebrew:
+`brew install github-assistant`

 ## Navigate:
 **Up**: Move up in the list